maoyuans/maoyuans.github.io/blog.md

 ---
-# This page uses Hydejack's `about` layout, which shows the primary author's picture and about text at the top.
-# You can change it to the regular `page` layout if you want.
-layout: page
+layout: default

-# The title of the page.
 title: Blog

-# Write a short (~150 characters) description of each blog post.
-# This description is used to preview the page on search engines, social media, etc.
-description: >
-  I write haphazardly.
-Sometimes academic, sometimes not.
+nav_order: 4
+---

+# Blog

+I write haphazardly, about topics academic or philosophical in nature.
 Feel free to take a look.

-# You can show the description on the page by deleting this line:

----

 ### 2022